5 important career lessons of punctuality

-Punctuality plays a big role in workplace productivity, and can have an even more vital function underpinning your personal branding.
+Punctuality plays a big role in workplace productivity (and especially job interviews), and can have an even more vital function underpinning your personal branding.

-With this in mind, we look at five important reasons why punctuality is a trait worth aiming for.
+With this in mind, we look at five important reasons why punctuality is a soft skill worth aiming for.

 1. Punctuality shows you are organised

 Few things scream “disorganised” more than perpetually running late.
 While being disorganised may seem quirky and offbeat in social circles, it spells bad news in the workplace.

 Employers like to know their team is productive, and continually wasting time looking for files, hunting down client notes, or searching for a misplaced invoice is costing the company in lost productivity.
 Being organised is a precursor to punctuality, making it a lot easier to complete tasks, arrive at meetings, and meet client requests on time, every time.

 Related: Tips for starting a new job

 2. You are a dependable employee and colleague